paulcwarren/spring-content-docs/docs/index.md

 ## Modules

-- Spring Content Commons - Core Spring concepts underpinning every Spring Content project.
+- Commons - Core content management concepts underpinning every other module

-- Spring Content S3 - Store support for Amazon S3 objects.
-Also supports DellEMC ECS
+- S3 - Store support for Amazon S3, and any other S3-compliant object storage

-- Spring Content Filesystem - Store support for the Filesystem files
+- Filesystem - Store support for the Filesystem storage

-- Spring Content Mongo - Store support for Mongo's GridFS
+- Mongo - Store support for Mongo's GridFS storage

-- Spring Content JPA - Store support for JPA BLOBs
+- JPA - Store support for JPA BLOB storage

-- Spring Content Renditions - Extensible rendition service for content transformations
+- Renditions - Extensible rendition service for content transformations

-- Spring Content Solr - Content indexing and search with Apache Solr
+- Solr - Content indexing and search with Apache Solr

-- Spring Content Elasticsearch  - Content indexing and search with Elasticsearch
+- Elasticsearch  - Content indexing and search with Elasticsearch

-- Spring Versions Commons - Locking and versioning semantics for Entities and associated content
+- Versions Commons - Locking and versioning semantics for Entities and associated content

-- Spring Versions JPA - JPA-based implementation of locking and versioning
+- Versions JPA - JPA-based implementation of locking and versioning

-- Spring Data REST - Exports Spring Content stores as hypermedia-driven RESTful resources
+- REST - Exports Stores as hypermedia-driven RESTful resources

-- Spring Content CMIS - Exports Spring Content stores through the CMIS browser bindings
+- CMIS - Exports Stores through the CMIS browser bindings

 ## Overview